MohammedEsameel/DevOps-test/README.md

 # DevOps-Test
-This is Simple Helm chart for personal uasage
+This is simple helm chart for personal uasage
 I will assume that you have installed
 - Helm 3.7
 - Minikube v1.23.2